Tanaya-27/java-othello-game/README.md

   - **Initial State**: The game starts with a predefined initial state, where four pieces are already played, mimicking the traditional starting position of Reversi.

   - **Greedy AI**: An additional feature is the implementation of a simple 'greedy' AI, allowing players to play against the computer.
 The AI makes decisions based on maximizing the number of pieces it can flip in a single move.

+- **Modular Design**: The classes are designed to be modular and reusable, allowing for easy testing and future enhancements.
+The project demonstrates understanding of object-oriented principles, object instantiation, and referencing.
+  - **Compatibility**: The game is designed to be versatile, allowing interchangeable use of different controllers and views due to the dynamic main function.